Alan4247748/friendly-potato/docs/Tech Writing/Addestino.md

 # The Results

-The content package helped Addestino effectively communicate increasing their ability to attract talent and projects.
+The monthly content package helped Addestino attract talent and projects.